Skip to main content

 Delete an API key

 Go to Settings → API Keys, find the key you want to remove, and click Delete.
-Deletion takes effect immediately — any requests using that key will receive a 401 Unauthorized response.
+Deletion takes effect immediately.
+Any requests using that key will receive a 401 Unauthorized response.

 Deleting a key cannot be undone.
 If an active integration is using the key, it will stop working immediately.
 Create a replacement key before deleting the old one.